altruios/namshubettulpa/public/namshubettuple/where-things-go-wrong.md

 }
 {
 *He paused by the door.*
-"R::Let me take over, I can run through a few examples.
+'R::Let me take over, I can run through a few examples.
-And you'll be along for the ride - grab the qualia of this experience."
+And you will be along for the ride - grab the qualia of this experience.'
 "M::Take over?"
-"R::Right, let me just..."
+'R::Right, let me just...'
 ~And it was there in her head, knowledge of a switch.~ ~Not a literal one, but once flipped would swap her consciousness with Rossin's.~ ~Martha paused, almost ready to flip that switch...~